 Stuttgart is an amazingly well-planned, beautiful city that is ready to drench you in entertainment and culture.
 It boasts a series of world-class art museums and galleries, two glittery automobile museums (Porsche and Mercedes Benz) and several fun museums for children.
-It is also home to the only combined zoo and botanical garden in Europe, the Wilhelma.
+It is also home to the only large combined zoo and botanical garden in Europe, the Wilhelma.

-Regensburg, a UNESCO World Heritage Site straddling both sides of the River Danube, has impeccably preserved over 1,000 historic monuments, many of which date back to Roman times.
+Regensburg, a Unesco World Heritage site straddling both sides of the River Danube, has impeccably preserved over 1,000 historic monuments, many of which date back to Roman times.
 The historic old town meets its modern sister on the other side of the river via the Old Stone Bridge.
 This is the most picturesque spot in Regensburg and a perfect background for your holiday photos.

 Freiburg im Breisgau

-The university town of Freiburg im Breisgau is relatively unsung compared to other destinations in Germany’s famous Black Forest, but is undeniably beautiful.
-While the city skyline is adorned by Freiburg Minster, New Town Hall, Martin’s Church, Haus zum Walfisch (“House of the Whale”), and Martinstor (“Martin Gate”), the roads catch visitors’ eyes with their mosaic motifs and Bächle (narrow street-side canals).
+The university town of Freiburg im Breisgau is relatively unsung compared to other destinations in the famous Black Forest in Germany, but it is undeniably beautiful.
+While the city skyline is adorned by the Freiburg Minster, New Town Hall, St Martin’s Church, Whale House and Martin’s Gate, the roads will catch your eyes with their mosaic motifs and Bächle (narrow street-side canals).

 Rothenburg ob der Tauber

-The little town of Rothenburg ob der Tauber is almost unanimously agreed to be the prettiest in Bavaria, and also one of the most captivating in the entire country.
+The little town of Rothenburg ob der Tauber is almost unanimously agreed to be the prettiest in Bavaria and also one of the most captivating in the entire country.
 You have probably heard the term “fairy-tale town” more often than seems reasonable, but there is certainly no better way of describing Rothenburg ob der Tauber.
-It is impossible not to fall in love with its maze of cobbled alleys, bright houses with flower-box windows, adorable shops, and exemplary Christmas ornament stores.
+It is impossible not to fall in love with its maze of cobbled alleys, bright houses with flower-box windows, adorable shops and exemplary Christmas-ornament stores.

-Bamberg is a typical medieval German town that draws tourists with its palpable historic charm and quaintness.
-The town stretches over seven hills, gazing down at the River Regnitiz.
-The old town of Bamberg is a UNESCO World Heritage Site and boasts beautiful architecture and loads of culture.
-The most famous landmarks in Bamberg include the Altes Rathaus (“Old Town Hall”), Bamberg Cathedral, Neue Residenz, Schloss Seehof, Altenburg Castle, and Little Venice (a picturesque cluster of colorful half-timbered houses by the river).
+Bamberg is a typical Medieval German town that draws tourists with its palpable historic charm and quaintness.
+The town stretches over seven hills, gazing down on the River Regnitz.
+The old town of Bamberg is a Unesco World Heritage site and boasts beautiful architecture and loads of culture.
+The most famous landmarks in Bamberg include the Old Town Hall, Bamberg Cathedral, Seehof Palace, Altenburg and Little Venice (a picturesque cluster of colourful half-timbered houses by the river).